MwTLaura/Laura-Portfolio/Laura-Portfolio/Work_Experience/README.md

 - Improved model accuracy by 15% through effective feature engineering and data cleaning.
 - Conducted a comprehensive literature review of 10+ peer-reviewed articles on machine learning for environmental and sustainability applications.
 - Visualized key findings using matplotlib and seaborn to support research publication efforts.
 - Collaborated with a multidisciplinary research team on designing machine learning pipelines for real-world environmental data.
+-  Developed a Python-based pipeline to automate extraction of titles, authors, and abstracts from scientific articles using PDF, PubMed, and Google Scholar.
+- Integrated the ChatGPT API for NLP-based classification of exposures and outcomes in environmental health abstracts.
+- Designed and tested prompt templates to improve classification accuracy and reproducibility in health-related text extraction.
+- Built structured comparison tables to evaluate consistency between ChatGPT-extracted results and human annotations.
+- Preprocessed and analyzed over 10,000 environmental health records to support ML-based risk classification, improving model accuracy by 15%.
+- Visualized key insights using matplotlib and seaborn; conducted literature reviews to support sustainable health risk modeling.

 ---